Mithunjha/ITK_ImageRegistration3D/README.md

 ![Image 3.png](Images/Image_3.png)

-Total Optimization map
+Optimization values at each level (Left to Right - level 0, level 1 and level2)
 ![Optimization values at each level (Left to Right - level 0, level 1 and level2)](Images/15.png)

-Optimization values at each level (Left to Right - level 0, level 1 and level2)

 ## Additional Qualitative Results